 - Is this fun to do anyway?

-If you are going to do something that you do not have the slightest idea about what it exactly means, you can easily worry about not too relevant things.
-But because you probably realize that yourself, it even helps to relax.
+If you are going to do something that you do not have the slightest idea about what it exactly implies, you can easily worry about not too relevant things.
+And because you probably realise that yourself, it even helps to relax.
 But that changes when you put a thermometer in there: three weeks ago Patrick and I would go cycling together.
-For training.
+As a training.
 And we would go running through the Peel area.
-And we would start at 4:00 AM to make it quite well resemble The hARz Adventure Race.
+We would start at 4:00 AM to make it quite well resemble The hARz Adventure Race; at least, the start of it.
 I had not cycled all winter (okay, to work, and back), and returned home with quite some saddle pain.
-The list of ‘things’ had changed spontaneously.
+The list of ‘issues’ had changed spontaneously.

-- How can I avoid standing on my pedals after 100 km because I can not sit on my saddle anymore?
+- How can I avoid having to stand on my pedals after 100 km because I can not sit on my saddle anymore?

 - Will I really do this in 3 weeks from now?
 By the way, where is the Harz actually?

 You see, the worries are becoming more relevant.
 Staying awake does not seem to be a relevant issue anymore.
-And if it’s fun?
-That’s also no longer a question now; we will just do it.
+And whether it’s fun?
+That’s also no longer a question now; we’ll just do it.
 But how?
-Maybe a soft cushion on my saddle helps a bit.
+Maybe a soft cushion on my saddle might help a bit.

 And a pile of energy-rich food.
-Where to put it before I swallow it?
 Here on the left you see my stock for the first half of the race.
-And then I do not have yet on the picture the formidable super-energy cake baked by Annelot herself (because that was baked fresh the evening before we left for the race).
+And the formidable super-energy cake baked by Annelot herself (because that was baked fresh the evening before we left for the race) is even missing on the picture.
 250 kCal of consumable energy per hour?
 Seems to me like a good rule-of-thumb.
 A snickers or half a chocolate bar is then just enough.
 But a standard granola bar does not suffice.
 We will see.
-Let’s pack some reserve stuff.
+Let’s pack some extra stuff.